 Carefully plan your presentation

 If you’re presenting, ensure your presentation is planned well in a lot of time, and practice until you get it right.
-A good presentation is brief and precise, with time set aside for Q&A. While there are no hard and fast rules for presentation lengths, a typical presentation lasts no longer than 45 minutes.
+A good presentation is interactive, brief and precise, with time set aside for Q&A. While there are no hard and fast rules for presentation lengths, a typical presentation lasts no longer than 45 minutes.
 If you intend to go further, you need to divide your presentation into shorter segments and insert short breaks in between.
 Also make sure you run your script through an online grammar checker to remove any errors.

 Creating a presentation is just half the battle, though.
 You also need to ensure that you deliver it properly.
 Try presenting to an imaginary audience or invite your friends or colleagues to sit in and take notes.